thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

 post-processing.

-By convention, every post-processing shall expose a parameter named boolean :param:`allTimeSteps` which allows to select if the post-processing must be executed at the end of each time step or only at at times
-*explicitly requested by the user*.
+By convention, every post-processing shall expose a parameter named boolean :param:`AllTimeSteps` which allows to select if the post-processing must be executed at the end of each time step or only at at times *explicitly requested by the user*.

 The difference between lightweight and heavy post-processings is only the default value of this parameter (:cxx:`true` for lightweight